 What’s the difference between a portfolio and a resumé?

 For example, you may have highlighted teamwork skills in your resumé.
-Your portfolio could support your claim with images and news items about a team event or project you’ve organized.
+Your portfolio could support your claim with images and news items about a team event or team project you’ve organized.

-Your portfolio can take many forms:
+Your portfolio can take many forms.
+It can be:

 - Your own website

 If you’re planning to give a copy of your digital portfolio to an employer, use a USB flash drive or a link to your website.
-Whatever form your portfolio takes, it should offer concrete examples that show the abilities and skills you’ve acquired in your career and life so far.
+Whatever form your portfolio takes, it should offer concrete examples that show the abilities and skills you have acquired in your career and life so far.

 Every time you present yourself to an employer, you have a chance to show your skills.
 You want to convince them that hiring you will make their organization more effective.
-Make sure your portfolio makes the most of the opportunity.
+Be sure your portfolio makes the most of the opportunity.

 These 5 steps will help you create a “master” portfolio—a complete collection of all your relevant information and proof of your abilities and skills.
 Once you have your master copy, you can pick and choose items to create different versions of your portfolio for specific employers.